AI ERP for Construction: The Complete Guide for 2026

 Regular ERP provides modules that users operate — you enter data, run processes, and generate reports.
 AI ERP adds autonomous agents that execute these tasks independently: reading invoices, coding transactions, monitoring compliance, forecasting cash flow, and generating reports without requiring manual initiation.
 The fundamental difference is passive tooling versus active execution.

-How long does it take to implement an AI ERP?
+How long does it take to implement AI ERP?

 Is AI ERP worth it for small subcontractors?